attachaudhury/BusinessBook/README.md

 > A web/desktop erp built for nodejs (Node/Electron/Angualr/Express/Mongo).

 I am baking a open source erp for small and medium size businesses.
-New contributors are warmly encourage
+New contributors are warmly encouraged

 ## Installation